The following 3-day Bangkok itinerary is a guest post by Kate and Kris

 Around many tourist spots, there will be taxis parked up.
 Don’t take these ones.
 They will want to charge you far more than the meter price.
 Stop a taxi that is driving around and a bit further away from the tourist spot.

-How to Get From the Airport in Bangkok
+How to Get From the Airport to Bangkok

 Bangkok’s Suvarnabhumi Airport (the ‘i’ at the end is silent) is connected to the Metro and SkyTrain by the Airport Link.
 To join the Skytrain, go to the end at Phaya Thai.
 For the metro, get off at Makkasan.
 The fare is 35 or 45 baht.